jbach/csv-report/README.md

 ```

 #### `options.delim`
-Delimeter used in CSV file.
+Delimeter used in the input CSV file

 - String
 - Default: `;`